TRANSITIONAL AGED YOUTH COORDINATION

 About TAY Coordination

-The Transitional Aged Youth (TAY) Coordinator supports individuals transitioning from Child Welfare or Regional Complex Care of Simcoe County.
+The Transitional Aged Youth (TAY) Coordinator supports individuals transitioning from Extended Society Care or Regional Complex Care of Simcoe County.

 As young adults approach the age of eighteen, the transition to adult services can be stressful and confusing.
 The TAY Coordinator helps ensure that youth nearing the age of transition, families and service providers are provided with the information, choices and resources needed for a successful transition.